kyleroff112/ready-readme/README.md

 ## Installation

-Simply open the terminal, navigate to the folder containing the project files, type "npm install" into the terminal, and then type "node index.js" and follow the prompts!"
+Simply navigate to the folder.

 ## Usage

-Once you follow the prompts on screen everything should be completed for you.
+Open the folder in the terminal and type "node index.js"

 ## License